 Want a new ringtone?
-While the default ringtones that come with your iPhone have been designed with lots of care, they tend to get boring after hearing them for the umpteenth time.
+While the default iPhone ringtones that come with your iPhone have been designed with lots of care, they tend to get boring after hearing them for the umpteenth time.
 Free ringtone downloads for the iPhone are hard to find.
-People desire diversity, you probably do so, too.
-Don’t worry, we’ve got you covered.
+People desire diversity, you probably do as well and we’ve got you covered.
 This guide will demonstrate how you can set a song as your ringtone on iPhone.

 Apple wants you to buy ringtones via the iTunes store.
 While this is the most convenient way and undoubtedly valid, you might want artistic freedom when it comes to your tones.
 As a matter of fact, iTunes comes with the tools needed to create your own ringtones, eliminating the need for all of those free ringtone maker apps for iPhone.